Best Dental Insurance For Seniors on Medicare

 Recommendation

-If you’re looking for comprehensive dental coverage, Ameritas is the clear winner due to its higher annual maximums, no waiting periods, and better major procedure coverage.
+If you’re looking for comprehensive dental coverage, Cigna is slightly better due to its higher annual maximums, no waiting periods, and better major procedure coverage.

 #3.
 Delta Dental - Extensive Network of Providers